SWC Header

 In most years blackcaps also arrive from the continent in the last few days of March - their song is a more confident version of the dunnock's, with a very decisive finish, but often a long mumbling start when they seem to be struggling to work out their riff.
 Again, you may just hear the occasional overwintering bird trying its luck earlier in the month.

 Exceptions to the above include March 2013, when intensely cold easterly winds set in from the 10th and lasted into April.
 The effect was to take birdsong back to early January levels, and by the end of the month to silence it almost entirely.
-Blackbirds did not really start singing, except in very isolated cases, and the song thrushes, mistle thrushes and chaffinches stopped by mid month.
+Blackbirds did not really start singing, except in very isolated cases, and song thrushes, mistle thrushes and chaffinches stopped by mid month.
 Dunnocks kept going till the end of third week, as did wrens, but great tits and blue tits were only occasionally heard.
 Many days the only song was from a robin or two, with perhaps the occasional greenfinch or goldfinch.
 Chiffchaffs did not appear until 10 April, and fieldfares and redwings were still stranded in the UK until at least the end of March.

 In 2018 a week of snow and intensely cold easterly winds hit at the end of February just as chaffinches, wrens and greenfinches were starting to sing: there was a three day repeat of this weather two weeks later.
 The effect was to reduce birdsong to winter species for much of March - robin, great tit, blue tit and dunnock, with blue tits even singing in the snow.
 Blackbirds remained subdued until the last week, and song thrushes, chaffinches and greenfinches only started singing tentatively at the month's end.
 Chiffchaffs did not appear until 31 March.